| How lying marketers sold Roe v. Wade to

 Stradivarius.
 Bypassing reason, he appealed directly and intensely to raw

 emotion and he radically altered their perception of reality.
+In America, the process is much more subtle.
+First, over the last few decades our nation embraced

 the notion that total sexual freedom, without marriage, without